pde-rent/repo2txt/README.md

 ```

-# Repo2txt: Dump Your Repo/Directory into a Single Text File
+# Repo2txt: Dump a Repo to a Single Text File

-Effortlessly consolidate all files within a repository (e.g., GitHub) or any directory structure into a single, easily searchable text file.
+Effortlessly consolidate all files within a repo (e.g., GitHub) or any directory into a single, structured, easily searchable text file.
 Ideal for text mining, LLM fine-tuning, embedding generation, and more.

 ## Key Features